Animal Health Certificates For Travelling Abroad With Your Pet

 Taking your pet to Europe

-If you have a Pet Passport do not throw it away (it is evidence of your pet’s rabies vaccination).
+If you have a UK issued Pet Passport do not throw it away (it is evidence of your pet’s rabies vaccination).
 If you have definite plans to travel, please call the surgery to make an appointment that falls within 10 days of the date of intended travel.

 If you are making an appointment for an AHC please tell the Receptionist that this is what the appointment is for.
-The practice will need at least 48 hours between the time of booking and the appointment slot, because the OV needs to go onto online government system and apply for the AHC on your behalf before you attend.
+The practice will need at least 7 days between the time of booking and the appointment slot, because the OV needs to go onto online government system and apply for the AHC on your behalf before you attend.
 You will also be asked to complete and return a form to confirm some details about your pet and your trip before the appointment.

-Summary of new process for pets travelling from the UK to EU countries
+Summary of new process for pets travelling from the UK to EU countries after 1st January (unless you have a valid EU pet passport)

 1. Insert a microchip if the pet is not already microchipped (not required if pet already microchipped).